tryphe/trader/README.md

 `short <market>`\
 `long <market>` \
 (Note: or `shortindex`/`longindex` to associate by index and not by price)

+**Rules of Thumb**

+If doing ping-pong, try and keep at least 50 orders.
+This lets us mitigate an erroneous "blank but valid" exchange order list response where the exchange tells us we have no orders, but actually do.
+Does this happen?
+Yes it does, on every exchange (although WSS on Poloniex relieves us from polling the order list on there).

 [todo] explain ghost positions, other stuff